OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

                                     ]
                             }";

-            //Create a generic serializer based on hello schema var serializer = AvroSerializer.CreateGeneric(Schema);
+            //Create a generic serializer based on the schema var serializer = AvroSerializer.CreateGeneric(Schema);
             var rootSchema = serializer.WriterSchema as RecordSchema;

             //Create a memory stream buffer
             using (var stream = new MemoryStream())
             {
-                //Create a generic record toorepresent hello data dynamic location = new AvroRecord(rootSchema.GetField("Location").TypeSchema);
+                //Create a generic record to represent the data dynamic location = new AvroRecord(rootSchema.GetField("Location").TypeSchema);
                 location.Floor = 1;
                 location.Room = 243;